 Having represented hundreds of maritime and personal injury victims, we have the experience, knowledge, and resources to help you get a favorable resolution.
 If you have been injured in a shipyard or on a dock while constructing a barge, shipbreaking a vessel, repairing a ship, or building a boat, you may have several legal options to help you obtain compensation from your employer, the negligent vessel owner, or the negligent third party.

 Maritime injury lawyer and workers compensation attorney Corey Pollard is ready to fight for you.
 To schedule a free consultation and to get started on the path to the best resolution, call or email us today.

-Common Causes of Shipyard and Dock Injuries in Virginia and Maryland
+Common Causes of Shipyard and Dock Injuries in Virginia